Call4Cloud | MMP-C | Autopilot | Device Preparation

 Before getting to the bottom of this issue, I will start by showing what happens and what exactly breaks.
 At first, I thought that Jose was talking about the well-known “Identifying issue” during the Account Phase as mentioned here but that really wasn’t the case.

-When you have enrolled your device with Autopilot and you completed the Device ESP phase you could run into this nice error screen below
+When you have enrolled your device with Windows Autopilot and you completed the Device ESP phase you could run into this nice error screen below

 This famous “Something Went Wrong” error screen will be shown after the device completed the device esp phase successfully and needs to switch to the USER ESP after signing in again.